bigdatagenomics/bigdatagenomics.github.io/source/_posts/2018-01-04-adam-0-dot-23-dot-0-released-plus-avocado-cannoli-and-deca-releases.markdown

 {% img center /images/pipe.png 750 %}

 By using Cannoli, we can accelerate alignment with BWA to take approximately 10--15 minutes when running on a 1,024 core cluster.

 We can couple this rapid alignment pipeline with the fast preprocessing stages in ADAM and the variant calling stages in Avocado to call variants on a 60x coverage WGS dataset in approximately 45 minutes on a 1,024 core cluster.
 Avocado can be used to call variants on a single sample, or to jointly call variants using a [gVCF-based workflow](http://bdg-avocado.readthedocs.io/en/latest/workflows/joint.html).
 When running on 1,024 cores, we were able to jointly genotype more than 10TB of gVCFs within approximately 6 hours.
-Avovcado has >99% accuracy when genotyping SNPs, and >96% accuracy when genotyping INDELs.
+Avocado has >99% accuracy when genotyping SNPs, and >96% accuracy when genotyping INDELs.
 Detailed benchmarking results can be found in [Chapter 8 of this thesis](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2017/EECS-2017-204.pdf).
 Avocado is two times faster than the GATK4's Spark-based implementation of the